 When investors sell their participation shares, they share in the value increases/decreases that have occurred in the fund's portfolio up to that point in proportion to their participation shares in their portfolios.

-Income from investment funds is subject to a 10% tax rate.
-However, this rate can vary depending on the type of fund, the holding period, and whether the investor is a legal or natural person.
-According to the above:
+Earnings from investment funds are subject to a 17.5% withholding tax.
+However, this rate may vary depending on the type of fund invested in, the holding period, and whether the investor is a legal entity or an individual.
+Accordingly;

 In terms of income tax, those who are resident in Turkey (those who have their place of residence in Turkey) or those who are considered resident in Turkey (those who have stayed in Turkey for more than 6 months in a calendar year.
 Excluding those who come for specific and temporary tasks or jobs, as well as those who stay for more than 6 months due to incarceration, imprisonment, or illness), as well as official agencies, institutions, or enterprises with headquarters in Turkey, are considered fully taxable.
 In terms of income tax, full taxability means that an individual is subject to income tax on income earned in Turkey or abroad.